thiagontnx/SecurityBootcamp/prevent/auth/auth.rst

 Directory Services and Identity Providers
 =========================================

-The local Admin user account should be protected via SSH keys rather than a password.
+The local *admin* user account should be protected via SSH keys, rather than a password.
 For regular day-to-day access by team members and end-users, a more secure way to provide member access to Prism is with the use of *Directory Services*.
-No passwords or hashes are stored on the cluster for directory services users, and authentication is passed through to the directory.
+No passwords or hashes are stored on the cluster for directory services users, as authentication is passed through to the directory.

    .. note::

-      We have already provided an Active Directory server (AutoAD) as part of the Bootcamp, but have provided the below steps so thata you understand what's required to use your own Active Directory (AD) environment.
+      While the Active Directory server (AutoAD) is already included, we've provided the below steps to illustrate what would be required to use an Active Directory (AD) environment.

 #.
-Within Prism Central, select :fa:`bars` **> Prism Central Settings > Users and Roles > Authentication**, and then click **+ New Directory**.
+Within Prism Central, select :fa:`bars` **> Prism Central Settings > Users and Roles > Authentication**, and then click :fa:`plus` **New Directory**.

    .. note::

-      As you may have noticed in Prism Central, if you visit the Authentication Configuration menu, you have the option to connect to an Identity Provider (IdP), this further enhances access protocols by leveraging technologies like Single Sign On (SSO) and Multi-Factor Authentication (MFA).
+      As you may have noticed in Prism Central, if you visit the *Authentication Configuration* menu, you have the option to connect to an Identity Provider (IdP), this further enhances access protocols by leveraging technologies like Single Sign On (SSO) and Multi-Factor Authentication (MFA).

       Currently Prism Central only supports Active Directory Federation Services (ADFS) as part of the SAML protocol.
 But you can register your appropriate account metadata in the same *Authentication Configuration* menu used above.